Erin Markey: Career

 From 2013 to 2014, Markey's show Erin Markey ran at Joe's Pub.
 Jarrett Earnest, writing about the show, observed that "Markey plays 'Erin Markey' as an outsized persona through autobiographical sketches interlaced with musical numbers—a tried and true nightclub strategy.
 The songs, usually contemporary pop songs, are performed with an intensity that unravels them."
 Asked about their work in Erin Markey, Markey explained, "It's funny to be making this show right now where I'm supposed to be Erin Markey the whole time because I feel like I work best when I'm in character.
 That's when I'm most honest. ....
 I had trouble writing a bio recently because I was like, 'I don't want to be called a performance artist.
 I don't wanna be called a comedian, I don't want to be called an actor, or a singer or a cabaret artist,' because none of those things seem to really describe who I am.

 In 2015, Markey's play Deleted Scenes from Fun Home, based on the Broadway adaptation Alison Bechdel's graphic novel Fun Home, was produced at the Duplex Cabaret Theatre in New York City.
 A one-person show written by and starring Markey, the show purported to present deleted scenes from the Broadway musical Fun Home.
 Asked about the inspiration for Deleted Scenes from Fun Home, Markey described how they became obsessed with the score to the Broadway musical Fun Home, saying that "for largely unnameable or unknowable reasons, I was activated in a strange way that I had no control over."

 On January 13, 2016, Markey's show A Ride on the Irish Cream, which was funded in part by an Indiegogo campaign, premiered at the Abrons Arts Center of the Henry Street Settlement.
 The show has been described as "a musical anchored inside the memory of a Michigan backyard on the bank of the Kawkawlin River.
 A live band and original score become the space for the thrills and terrors of a relationship between Reagan (Markey), a vainglorious self-made girl, and Irish Cream (Becca Blackwell), her family's pontoon boat/horse.
 They are in love, but when their relationship is tested by dust ruffles, sex for money, severe T-storms, and a secret cellar, the only way to stay together is to remember all the parts of themselves their bodies tried to forget."

 In 2019, Markey appeared in the third season of the HBO series High Maintenance, playing the character Cori.
 The Atlantic described their performance as a "lived-in depiction of blue-collar crunchiness."

 Personal life

-Markey has been in a relationship with performance artist Becca Blackwell, with whom Markey has had numerous artistic collaborations.
+For several years, Markey was in a long-term relationship with performance artist Becca Blackwell, with whom Markey has had numerous artistic collaborations.
+In November 2022, Markey married film producer Gwen Bialic, who worked as a Unit Production Manager on High Maintenance.